Charia 2026

 -

-or a substitute for human judgment.
+a substitute for human judgment,

 Why Charia Matters Now

-As AI systems increasingly converse, coordinate, and anticipate one another, the greatest risks do not arise from isolated errors, but from unregulated interaction.
+As AI systems increasingly converse, coordinate, and anticipate one another, the greatest risks do not arise from isolated errors, but from unregulated interaction, hidden sequencing effects, and unexamined procedural control.
 Charia exists to make those interactions legible, bounded, and governable.
-Her function is therefore not philosophical ornamentation, but infrastructural.